“And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.”

 Canapes devoured, our starter of frog’s legs with a delicate crispy coating arrives.
-The meat is succulent and literally just falls off of the bone.
-Placed on top of a porcini mushroom sauce and served with dwarf beans, purple and yellow broad beans, a basil pesto sauce and wild mushroom powder, the only fault that I can find is that we have to move onto the next course… I want to eat it again!
+The meat is succulent, and falls from the bone.
+Placed on top of a porcini mushroom sauce and served with dwarf beans, purple and yellow broad beans, a basil pesto sauce and wild mushroom powder, the only fault that I can find is that we have to move onto the next course.
+A second portion appears to be a necessity.

 A Summer Jumper | Frogs Legs with Wild Mushrooms and Pesto